Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Master equation, exchange entropy flow and various entropy variations

 \subsubsection{Comparison with the thermodynamics of irreversible processes}

-An implicit postulate in the modern literature is that, when the system is out of equilibrium and evolves on time scales far smaller than the reservoirs, one can still define some universe entropy, which coincides with its statistical thermodynamic expression when the system and the reservoirs are at equilibrium, and where in the course of time the equilibrium Gibbs entropy of the system is replaced by its instantaneous Shannon-Gibbs entropy.
-In other words, the out-of-equilibrium universe entropy variation is the sum of the variation of the Shannon-Gibbs entropy of the system and the variation of the total thermodynamic entropy of the reservoirs, namely \be \frac{d S_\text{Univ}}{dt}=\frac{d \SG}{dt}+\frac{d S^{\scriptscriptstyle TH}_\text{res}}{dt}. \ee On the other hand, by definition, the exchange entropy flow $\dexch S/dt$ received by the system from the reservoirs is the opposite of the time-derivative of the thermodynamic entropy of the reservoirs $\dexch S/dt\equiv - d S^{\scriptscriptstyle TH}_\text{res}/dt$.
+An implicit postulate in the modern literature is that, when the system is out of equilibrium and evolves on time scales far smaller than the reservoirs, one can still define some universe entropy with the following properties.
+It coincides with its equilibrium statistical expression when the system and the reservoirs are at equilibrium; when equilibrium conditions are not fulfilled, the equilibrium Gibbs entropy of the system is replaced by its instantaneous Shannon-Gibbs entropy while the reservoir entropies can be approximated by their thermodynamic entropies.
+In other words, the variation of the out-of-equilibrium universe entropy is the sum of the variation of the Shannon-Gibbs entropy of the system and the variation of the total thermodynamic entropy of the reservoirs, namely \be \frac{d S_\text{Univ}}{dt}=\frac{d \SG}{dt}+\frac{d S^{\scriptscriptstyle TH}_\text{res}}{dt}. \ee On the other hand, by definition, the exchange entropy flow $\dexch S/dt$ received by the system from the reservoirs is the opposite of the time-derivative of the thermodynamic entropy of the reservoirs $\dexch S/dt\equiv - d S^{\scriptscriptstyle TH}_\text{res}/dt$.
 As a consequence, by virtue of definition \eqref{defdirrSG0}, \be \frac{d S_\text{Univ}}{dt}= \frac{\dint \SG}{dt}. \ee The interpretation of the latter equality is that, since the reservoirs are at thermodynamic equilibrium, the variation rate of the universe entropy, $dS_\text{Univ}/dt$, is equal to the production rate of the Shannon-Gibbs entropy in the system, namely the internal part $\dint \SG/dt$ in the time-derivative $d \SG/dt$ of the system Shannon-Gibbs entropy.
 As shown below, if the modified detailed balance is obeyed, the universe entropy increases when the system is out-of-equilibrium, as the universe entropy increases between two equilibrium states, according to the second principle of thermodynamics.